ultrazohm/ultrazohm_sw/docs/source/code_generation/vivado_hls/index.rst

 Issues Faced
 ------------
    - Drivers created while importing the IP in Vitis HLS fails in Vitis IDE.
-      This issue is related to the Makefile used in the driver output directory and is addressed in the future releases.
+      This issue might be faced during the execution of the Vitis IDE code with the bitstream file generated from the block design involving an HLS IP.
+This issue is related to the Makefile used in the driver output directory of HLS IP and is addressed in the future releases of Vivado.
 The issue is resolved by modifying the makefile as mentioned in (4).

       .. code-block:: c
          :linenos: